 Kent S. DeJean

-If you have any questions concerning powers of attorney, consult an experienced estate planning attorney.
+If you have any questions about wills, estate planning or powers of attorney, contact an experienced estate planning attorney.

 Kent S. DeJean